 Incoming doctoral students receive generous five-year support packages that include a combination of graduate student researcher appointments, teaching assistantships, grants, and fellowships.
 Most doctoral students have a combination of fellowship and teaching support, and many continuing students have successfully earned extramural fellowships.
 Please visit the Graduate Support page for a list of funding sources.

 For more information about admissions qualifications and program curriculum, please contact the EEB Graduate Advisor at: email@example.com or by calling 310-825-1959.

-Application deadline is December 1st, 2016.
+Application deadline is December 1st, 2017.
+Please note that all supplemental documentation, including letters of recommendation and official transcripts must be received by this deadline.
 Please follow these steps to apply:

 - First complete the online general UCLA Online Graduate School Application.
 You will be asked to create an account, and we recommend writing down your password.
 The EEB major code is 123.
 Select the PhD in Biology degree.

 - Next, complete the online EEB supplemental application.
 The information needed for

 this portion is listed below (a-h).
 We recommend you compose the text using a word

 processing program and then paste it into the on-line application.
 Note that any